MasterBladeX/Novel-2-EBook/README.md

 ### Usage

+Download the precompiled program from [releases](https://github.com/EternalTrail/Wuxiaworld-2-eBook/releases)

-Download the script and navigate to the folder using the console then write
+Additionally, you can download the script and navigate to the folder using the console then write

 ```
 python wuxiaworld2ebook.py